James-Leste/CS-E4160-Laboratory-Works-in-Networking-and-Security/A2_Email_Server.md

 > During this assignment you will need two hosts (`lab1` and `lab2`).
 Configure them in the same network, such that they can communicate to each other for mail delivery.

-- **1.1 Add the IPv4 addresses and aliases of lab1 and lab2 on both computers to the /etc/hosts file.**
+- **1.1 Add the IPv4 addresses and aliases of lab1 and lab2 on both computers to the /etc/hosts file.
+1p**

     **Solution**
     Edit `/etc/hosts` fot `tlab1` & `tlab2`